Eemeli2/Calculator3/README.md

   UI issue, pages not displaying elements correctly.
   - Fixed UI.
 Component location now dependant on page itself rather than the component.

-  Make a child component for displaying selected Elements.
+  ~~Make a child component for displaying selected Elements.~~

+  Fetchdata.razor cleaned up and is now a page with reusable components
+    Next do the same for CaliberPage
+    Change Name of FetchData for something more suitable